Never Let Me Go (novel)

 Never Let Me Go is a 2005 science fiction novel by the British author Kazuo Ishiguro.
 It was shortlisted for the 2005 Man Booker Prize, for the 2006 Arthur C. Clarke Award and the 2005 National Book Critics Circle Award.
 Time magazine named it the best novel of 2005.
 It included the novel in its '100 Best English-language novels published since 1923—the beginning of TIME'.
 It also received an ALA Alex Award in 2006.
 A film adaptation directed by Mark Romanek was released in 2010.

-The novel, Ishiguro's sixth, is set in an alternate England of the 1990s and follows students' lives at an elite boarding school.
+The novel, Ishiguro's sixth, is set in an alternative England of the 1990s and follows students' lives at an elite boarding school.
 It explores themes of friendship, memory, and what it means to be human.

 Plot

 Kathy is a 31-year-old carer who has been looking after donors for 11 years, much longer than is typical.
 Permitted to choose some of the donors she cares for, she elects to support childhood friends.
 However, she has been notified that her caring role will end soon.

 Kathy reminisces about her time at Hailsham, an elite boarding school located in an old country house where students are raised with minimal outside contact.
 Their guardians (teachers), led by Miss Emily, emphasise the crucial importance of avoiding disease, and the production of expressive art.
-The students' best pieces are taken away by Madame for a mysterious gallery.
+The students' best pieces are collected by Madame for a mysterious gallery.
 Much is left unexplained, and the students speculate.

 Kathy's schoolfriends include Ruth, a rather bossy girl, and Tommy, an isolated boy with poor artistic skills.
 Kathy listens often to her cassette tape.
 Dancing to "Baby, Never Let Me Go" one day, Kathy sees Madame watching her and crying.
 When Kathy loses the tape, students joke that it has gone to Norfolk, where they half-believe all lost things end up.
-As the students grow older, Tommy and Ruth form a relationship.
+As the students grow older, Tommy and Ruth start dating.

-Near the end of their time at Hailsham, Miss Lucy tells the students that she can no longer hide the truth: they have been created to donate their vital organs to others.
-Their futures are predetermined, and each will begin making donations upon reaching adulthood.
+Near the end of their time at Hailsham, Miss Lucy tells the students that she can no longer hide the truth: they have been created to donate their vital organs to others upon reaching adulthood, and their futures are predetermined.
 Miss Lucy is removed from the school.